 Hiking Sandal Weight

 Outdoor sandals run the gamut from minimalist designs with basic feature sets to purpose-built options for hiking and water sports, and weight varies considerably as a result.
 For reference, the lightest option on our list is Xero’s Z-Trail EV, which checks in at a scant 10.8 ounces per pair but has very limited support and padding and wears down much quicker than heavier options.
 At the beefy end of the spectrum are models like Chaco’s Z/Cloud (1 lb.
 14 oz.), Keen’s Newport H2 (1 lb.
 12.3 oz.), and Teva’s Terra Fi 5 Universal (1 lb.
-12.5 oz.), which sport thick cushioning for all-day comfort on the trail or in the water and offer a major step up in areas like protection, durability, and stability for more demanding outdoor use.
+12.5 oz.), which sport thick cushioning for all-day comfort and offer a major step up in areas like protection, durability, and stability for more demanding outdoor use.
 In general, we’ve found the sweet spot to be around 1 to 1.5 pounds, including designs like Bedrock’s Cairn Evo (15.6 oz.) and Teva’s Hurricane XLT2 (1 lb.
 4.5 oz.) and women’s-specific Tirra (1 lb.
 2 oz.), which combine a reasonable weight with well-rounded builds for light hiking and general outdoor use.
+The Tread Lab Salinas (and men's Redway) are an exception, offering a lightweight build with dedicated arch-support design.

 Hiking sandals (holidng up minimalist Luna Leadville Pacer)